Camp FAQs

 Are there breaks during the day?

 Yes, there is a 15-minute break between activities each morning and afternoon for a quick snack, water, and bathroom break.
-After lunch, campers have outside recess (weather permitting) for 30-minutes each day.
+After outside lunch, campers have outside recess (weather permitting) for 30 minutes each day.
+We have contingency plans in place for the weather.
+Of course, any time a child needs to use the bathroom, they are encouraged to tell a teacher or counselor.

 When and where do we drop off/pick up our child each day?

-• Anyone allowed to pick up camper must be listed on the pick-up list.
-In Car line they must have a name and age placard from the Carrollwood Cultural Center.
+• Campers who are 16 may sign themselves out if the Education Director has received written consent.
+Anyone allowed to pick up a camper must be listed on the pick-up list.
+In the car line, they must have a name-and-age placard from the Carrollwood Cultural Center.

 • Car Line Dismissal for 4-5 begins at 3:30 pm

-• Do not forget to display your child’s name placard on the driver’s side dash of your car for pick-up.
+• Do not forget to display your child’s name placard on the driver’s side dashboard of your car for pick-up.

-• If the designated person picking up does not have the placard they must come inside to sign-out the camper and be listed on the approved pick-up list.
+• If the designated person picking up does not have the placard, they must park and come inside to sign out the camper and be listed on the approved pick-up

 • Anyone allowed to pick up your camper must be listed on the pick-up list and must show proper ID.
 Proper ID is required at in-person pick-up.